defeatcovid19/defeatcovid19-project/README.md

 # Welcome to defeatcovid19 Group
 > Our goal is to **help** doctors and people, **share** knowledge across cities and countries to finally **#defeatcovid19**

-The aim of this project is to join togheter all the contribution that people around the world can offer to help everyone to overcome the devastating outbreak of COVID19
+The aim of this project is to join togheter all the contribution that people around the world can offer to help everyone to overcome the devastating outbreak of COVID19.

+Read also the [onboarding message](./documents/welcome_message.md) of Luca, one of the founders of the group.

 ## Contents
 * [The reason why we started this project](#why-did-we-create-this-group)